thedev132/hcb/codespace-steps.md

 0. Whip up a Codespace instance.
 [GitHub's docs](https://docs.github.com/en/codespaces/getting-started/quickstart) are kept up-to-date on this.
 1. Fill in the `config/master.key` file.
 If you don't have one, reach out to a Bank dev team member who can give you one.
 2. Run `codespace-config.sh`
+    - Optional: append the `--with-solargraph` flag to enable [Solargraph](https://solargraph.org/demo), a tool that provides IntelliSense, autocompletion, and inline documentation for Ruby in VS Code.
+    - You may also need to install the [Ruby Solargraph](https://marketplace.visualstudio.com/items?itemName=castwide.solargraph) VS Code extension in order to use Solargraph.
 3. Login with Heroku username & password when prompted.
-You need to be added to the Heoku project, reach out to a Bank dev team member to be added.
+You need to be added to the Heroku project; reach out to a Bank dev team member to be added.
 4. Go cook some pasta or something, this will load for a long time
 5. Enjoy my beautiful eye candy -kunal
 6. Profit